 To participate, ad networks have to register with Apple, and developers have to configure their apps to work with ad networks.

 Note: Verve Group has a registered SKAdNetwork ID for one of our group companies (Applift).
 Please reach out to your Client Success Manager or contact us below for more details.

 IDFA Has Not Been Killed Off, Yet

 Apple did not kill its Identifier for Advertisers (IDFA) during WWDC.
 Yet as many have pointed out, the hardware giant appears to be laying the groundwork for its removal.
 Instead, starting with iOS 14, IDFA is opted-out before point-of-use.
 According to Apple’s documentation for developers, “Your app needs to request permission to track sometime before tracking occurs.
 This could be at first launch or when certain app features are used.
 For example, when signing on with a third-party SSO.”

-If a user has clicked, “Ask App Not to Track”, the app will not be able to access the device’s IDFA; it will instead receive the same value as if “Limit Ad Tracking” was turned on.
+If a user has clicked “Ask App Not to Track,” the app cannot access the device’s IDFA; it will instead receive the same value as if “Limit Ad Tracking” was turned on.
 In essence, that means until users have granted permission, their primary identifiers will be zeroed out.

 Preparing for a Privacy-First Future

 At Verve Group, here’s how we’re preparing for the upcoming changes:

 - Verve Group has its own Apple Vetted SKAdNetwork ID which will be available to advertisers to support campaigns targeting non-IDFA iOS users.

 - Working with the SKAdNetwork consortium to provide an open-source list of network_IDs and to drive publisher adoption of the info.plist.
 This allows us to post back aggregated conversion events.
 Verve Group’s SKAdNetwork ID will be added to the open-source list.